Eyelid Surgery(Blepharoplasty)

 It is Not a “simple beauty treatment”

-Like any other procedures, the eyelid blepharoplasty has risks and complications:
+Like any other procedure, the eyelid blepharoplasty has risks and complications:

 Common risks and complications: